jbasdf/justinball_old/content/posts/2016-05-20-google-io-day-3.md

   <a href="/images/posts/2016/05/20/trust_api.jpg"><img src="/images/posts/2016/05/20/trust_api_sm.jpg" alt="trust_api" /></a>
 </div>

-Last year they introduced project Jacquard and project Soli.
+Last year they introduced project <a href="http://atap.google.com/jacquard/">Jacquard</a> and project <a href="http://atap.google.com/soli/">Soli</a>.
 This year they showed them off again with the promise of getting the technology into the hands of customers.
 Jacquard will find its way into a Levi commuter jacket in spring 2017.
 That's cool, but I'm hopeful Google will expand its partnerships.
 I don't bike with a Levi jacket so I'd love to see the tech in a bike glove.
 Still it's a technology that brings computing closer to a natural interaction and that's exciting.
 <div class="post-images">
   <a href="/images/posts/2016/05/20/Jacquard_Levi_Jacket.jpg"><img src="/images/posts/2016/05/20/Jacquard_Levi_Jacket_sm.jpg" alt="Jacquard Levi Jacket" /></a>
   <a href="/images/posts/2016/05/20/Jacquard_Levi_Bike_Jacket.jpg"><img src="/images/posts/2016/05/20/Jacquard_Levi_Bike_Jacket_sm.jpg" alt="Jacquard_Levi_Bike_Jacket" /></a>